nrepl/piggieback/README.md

 (`cider.piggieback/cljs-repl`) that changes an nREPL session into a ClojureScript REPL for `eval` and `load-file` operations, while accepting all the same options as `cljs.repl/repl`.
-When the ClojureScript REPL is terminated (by sending `:cljs/quit` for evaluation), the nREPL session is restored to it original state.
+When the ClojureScript REPL is terminated (by sending `:cljs/quit` for evaluation), the nREPL session is restored to its original state.

 ## Installation

 Piggieback is compatible with Clojure 1.10.0+, and _requires_ ClojureScript `1.10` or later and nREPL `1.0.0` or later.

+Note that recent ClojureScript releases bundle a Closure Compiler that needs a recent JDK: ClojureScript `1.12` requires JDK 21 or later.
+Stick to an older ClojureScript if you're on an older JDK.

 To use the default Node.js REPL (`cljs.repl.node`) you'll also need to install a recent version of Node.js.